 3. Reach out via social media to the public and professionals interested in this topic to identify exemplars in service delivery.
 While this data source will have unknown reach, it provides an additional resource to draw upon and generate wider interest and pathways for dissemination.
-The protocol for this section of work will be developed in consultation with our Advisory Group and draw upon our networks (see below), Care England and other social care provider trade bodies, RCN Learning Disability Nurses and National Network for Learning Disability Nurses who hold regular twitter chats on particular topics, Facebook groups including the National Network for Learning Disability Nurses, the RCN Learning Disability Nurses forum and the LDDCafe (learning disability and dementia support), British Psychological Society and networks within Royal Colleges.
+The protocol for this section of work will be developed in consultation with our Advisory Group and draw upon our networks (see below), Care England and other social care provider trade bodies, RCN Learning Disability Nurses and National Network for Learning Disability Nurses who hold regular twitter chats on particular topics, Facebook groups including the National Network for Learning Disability Nurses, the RCN Learning Disability Nurses forum and the LDDCafe (learning disability and dementia support).

 Analysis: Data will be analysed using rapid qualitative synthesis taking account of service context (61).
-Service level data will be analysed using a Consensual Qualitative Research approach (CQR) (62) which includes systematic evaluation of thematic representativeness across multiple cases.
+Where possible, service level data will be analysed using a Consensual Qualitative Research approach (CQR) (62) which includes systematic evaluation of thematic representativeness across multiple cases.
 This method will enable synthesis of data across different sources (interviews and social media) as well as a quantification of the extent of agreement on key themes (63).
 These themes will be used to form criteria for the selection of case studies for WP3.
-What is meant by 'exemplars' will be refined in the virtual workshop with the Advisory Group with consensus methods using "teamworker" (or similar) software.
+What is meant by 'exemplars' will be refined in a meeting of the Advisory Group.
 The data will be used to draw out the key themes of what constitutes an exemplar service, in what context and for whom, for older PWLD and their family carers.
 This will enable us to draw up a list of candidate exemplars again using consensus methods to agree the criteria.